 In addition, in Section 3 of the Profile you should also specify the maximum allowable within-subject variability for each of the strata specified in the precision profile (e.g. group of small nodules and group of large nodules).
 Profile authors should use their discretion in deciding on the maximum allowable variability for each stratum because usually the sample size in each stratum is small and not amendable to statistical constraints.
 For example, in the CT Volumetry Profile, RC must be < 21% for each size subgroup in order for the conformance requirement to be met.

-The maximum test-retest variability depends on the number of subjects in the test dataset, the estimate of precision used in the Profile claim, and the actor’s (unknown) precision when following the Profile.
-For example, in the CT Volumetry Profile, the Sloan Kettering dataset has N=31 cases with test-retest data.
-In the Profile, a Repeatability Coefficient (RC) of 21% is claimed.
-Given the sample size and the RC from the claim, it can be determined that an actor’s estimated RC must be <16.5% in order to be 95% confident that the precision requirement is met.
-(See Appendix A for how to calculate the maximum allowable variability.)

-For the precision profile, the conformance requirements might be looser (unless there is a sufficient sample size for each subgroup).
-In the CT Volumetry Profile, RC must be < 21% for each size subgroup in order for this conformance requirement to be met.

 2.2 Bias Assessment Procedure